 1. No day is the same

-Considering that this is a people-oriented industry, a great variety of tourism jobs require you to think on your feet, be creative, and trigger your comfort zone.
-If people are going to be expecting from you to guide them through their vacation, you will have to create a little bit of an adventurous portfolio yourself.
-The days of a tour guide, hotel manager, or travel attendant are mixed with various dynamics, and there are going to be very few to not at all dull moments to recall.
-No wonder that people studying or working in this field are typically relaxed and outgoing!
+Considering this is a people-oriented industry, many tourism jobs require you to think on your feet, be creative, and trigger your comfort zone.
+If people expect you to guide them through their vacation, you must create an adventurous portfolio yourself.
+The days of a hospitality manager are mixed with various dynamics, and there will be very few dull moments to recall.
+No wonder people studying or working in this field are typically relaxed and outgoing!

 2. The flexible schedule